MethodAtlas

 β^FE=(itX¨itX¨it)1(itX¨itY¨it)\hat{\beta}_{FE} = \left(\sum_i \sum_t \ddot{X}_{it}\ddot{X}_{it}'\right)^{-1} \left(\sum_i \sum_t \ddot{X}_{it}\ddot{Y}_{it}\right)

-Standard errors: Because demeaning introduces serial correlation in the transformed error ε¨it\ddot{\varepsilon}_{it}, it is recommended to cluster standard errors at the unit level.
+Standard errors: Because demeaning introduces serial correlation in the transformed error ε¨it\ddot{\varepsilon}_{it}, it is recommended to at the unit level.
 This clustering also handles arbitrary within-unit heteroskedasticity and autocorrelation.

 Degrees of freedom: FE estimation uses nkNn - k - N degrees of freedom, where NN is the number of units.
-With many units and short panels, this matters.
+With many units and short panels, this correction matters.

 Equivalence: The FE estimator is numerically identical to OLS with unit dummy variables (the Least Squares Dummy Variable estimator, LSDV).
 Software uses the within transformation for computational efficiency.